FredCarvalhoOliveira/FredCarvalhoOliveira/README.md

-## Who am I?
+<h1 align="center">Hi!
+I'm Frederico Oliveira 👋</h1>

-### My name is Frederico Oliveira, I'm 24 years old and living in Portugal 🇵🇹
+<h3 align="center">I'm 24 years old and living in Portugal 🇵🇹</h3>

-#### I'm extremely passionate about the fields of Computer Vision and Machine Learning.
+<h4 align="center">I'm extremely passionate about the fields of Computer Vision and Machine Learning.</h4>

-#### My dream is to become a renowned CV/ML Engineer and make a significant contribution in these areas.
+<h4 align="center">My dream is to become a renowned CV/ML Engineer and make a significant contribution in these areas.</h4>

 ## Tools of choice: